dave-kennedy/xml2json/README.md

     JSON.stringify(json);

-Here's how it works on a typical XML file, with multiple occurences of each element:
+Here's how it works on an atypical XML file, with multiple occurences of each
+element:

     <tests>
         Hi, I am some text.